Superfoods – How to harvest seaweed

 Sea lettuce – (Ulva lactuca) – bright green and grows in thin sheets in the inter-tidal zone so it’s easy to pick at low tide.
 A very clean tasting seaweed, not fishy, great in seaweed salad or add to ramen, congee or risotto for a colourful note of the sea.

 Bull kelp – (Nereocystis luetkeana) – Very easy to identify but mostly you’d need a boat to harvest the live plant.
-Never pull the kelp out of the ground, just cut away what you’ll use so it can regrow.
+Never pull the kelp out of the ground, just cut away a few blades that you’ll use and leave the rest.
 Great texture, try pickling it.

 All of these seaweeds are so good for you, full of antioxidants, vitamins, minerals, fiber… a superfood punch that’s very plentiful and under utilized on our coasts.